Anthropology

 Read More

 Examines the fossil and genetic evidence for human evolution.
 Using the fossil record of early primate evolution as a foundation, the emergence of early hominins and their descendants is investigated.
 The evolution of human adaptations and hypotheses regarding the selective pressures leading to these adaptations are explored.
-(Not offered 2023-24).
+Meets the Critical Learning: SA requirement.
+(Not offered 2024-25).

 Read More